renovatebot/renovate/docs/usage/configuration-options.md

 If instead you'd prefer to be updated to `^1.2.0` in cases like this, then configure `rangeStrategy` to `bump` in your Renovate config.

 This feature supports simple caret (`^`) and tilde (`~`) ranges only, like `^1.0.0` and `~1.0.0`.

+We discourage using of the `in-range-only` strategy unless you strictly need it.
+Using the `in-range-only` strategy may result in being multiple releases behind without knowing it.

 ## rebaseLabel